-- Health & Wellness Coaches may have concurrent registration with other professional certifying organization in supporting fields of practice, for example, nutrition, physiotherapy or counselling.
-In such circumstances, members will adhere to the established Code of Conduct and Scope of Practice requirements of both organizations.
+- Health & Wellness Coaches may have concurrent registration with other professional certifying organisation in supporting fields of practice, for example, nutrition, physiotherapy or counselling.
+In such circumstances, members will adhere to the established Code of Conduct and Scope of Practice requirements of both organisations.

 - Actively demonstrate respect for fellow members of HCANZA, as having diverse areas of expertise, cultural backgrounds, beliefs and viewpoints.

 - Refrain from interpersonal and or public behaviour that would bring the profession of Health & Wellness Coaching into disrepute.

 - Refrain from representing HCANZA on global issues from a partisan political perspective.
 These may include but are not limited to marketing, public opinion and commentary or professional presentations, HCANZA Blogs, Members Facebook Page, emails between members and other professionals, patients and clients.

 - Maintain the privacy of other members of the organisation, including but not limited to individual contact details unless express permission has been given to share that information.